nelsonjchen/2025-cruise-decompile/Excursions.md

 Experience the hospitality of Vilshofen, a charming Bavarian town.
 You will be welcomed by representatives from the city and treated to a performance of Bavarian folk music and dancing.
 This mini “Oktoberfest” celebration is held exclusively for AmaWaterways' guests and includes complimentary Bavarian beer.

-## Vilshofen an der Donau - Mon, Jul 14

-### Full Day

-####  Vilshofen to Prague Transfer & Regensburg Walking Tour

-* Excursion Time: Full Day
-* Duration: 8 hrs
-* Level of Difficulty: 1
-* Duration of walk: 1 hr
-* Duration of bus ride: 5 hrs 30 mins

-Depart the ship and head to Regensburg for a guided walking tour.
-This city’s long history from Roman times to the present day can be best appreciated with a simple stroll through its charming streets.
-Regensburg is home to one of the oldest restaurants in the world, the Sausage Kitchen, notable for feeding the masons who built the Stone Bridge centuries ago.
-The adjacent Stone Bridge is a masterwork of medieval construction and now serves as a proud symbol of the city.
-Afterwards, enjoy free time to explore this unspoiled town before departing for Prague.
-Take in the scenic beauty of the countryside of Franconia and Bohemia before arriving at the hotel in Prague.

-**What you will see**

-Bohemian and Franconian countryside

-**What you will visit**

-UNESCO World Heritage Site – “Regensburg Old Town”

 ## Prague - Tue, Jul 15

 ### Morning